 Taking Acme for a spin

 I've been inspired to take the Acme for a more serious spin.
-This page is kind of a living documentation page where I put updates when I learn something new, and various tips and tricks.
+Here are some of things I learned early on, and couple of tips and tricks.

 Instead of installing Plan 9 (which I’ve tried), I’ll be trying out the Linux port to see if I can get used to Acme as my daily editing driver.
 On Gentoo Linux, Acme is available through the dev-util/plan9port package.